Denmark Open: PV Sindhu loses in straight games against rising Korean star An Seyoung

 Tokyo 2020 bronze medallist PV Sindhu lost in straight games against fifth seed An Seyoung of Korea at the quarterfinals of Denmark Open Super 1000 event in Odense on Friday.

-An, one of the rising stars in the badminton world, proved too strong for the Indian who is just returning to action after her efforts in Tokyo and notched up a comfortable 21-11, 21-12 in 36 minutes.
+An, one of the rising stars in the badminton world, proved to be too strong for the Indian who is just returning to action after her efforts in Tokyo and notched up a comfortable 21-11, 21-12 in 36 minutes.

 This was the 19-year-old’s second win over Sindhu in two meetings.
 Sindhu had also lost to An in straight games the last time they clashed in Odense two years ago in their only previous career meeting.